 How does it look technically?

 The industry uses a marketplace for companies wanting to buy/exchange carbon credits, projects that initiate carbon credit creation, and smaller startups and corporations who want to go the extra mile to reduce their carbon footprint.
-Before we look at some examples, let’s see how carbon credit trading platforms work.
+Before we look at some examples, let’s look at how a carbon credit trading platform works.

 How a carbon credit trading platform works

 A carbon credit trading platform brings together organizations that own, issue, regulate, and trade voluntary carbon credits.
 The platform allows users to tokenize a specific pool of eligible credits.
 One token has the value of one carbon credit (one tCO2e) and contains all the information related to the specific credit.
 This information includes

 - Project data

 This information forms the basis for smart contract creation: a program stored on a blockchain that runs if predetermined criteria are met.
 A third party can easily verify a token’s background information, and once ownership is confirmed, the contract executes automatically.
 This eliminates the need for intermediaries and creates a completely transparent process.